josegibson/Jerry/README.md

 # Jerry: A Modular, Multi-Agent AI Framework

 Jerry is a Python-based framework for building and managing multiple, independent AI agents.
 The core architectural principle is that each agent is a self-contained unit, living within its own directory.
-This design provides a clean separation of concerns, allowing each agent to have its own persistent memory, knowledge base, tools, and configuration.
+This design provides a clean separation of concerns, allowing each agent to have its own knowledge base, tools, and configuration.

 Powered by LangChain and LangGraph, Jerry provides a robust foundation for creating sophisticated, tool-using AI assistants that can reason, retrieve information, and interact with a local file system.

+## Design Philosophy

+The framework is designed with a strict separation between the core agent logic and the user interface.

+- **`AgentRuntime`**: This class, located in `core/agent_runtime.py`, encapsulates all of the agent's core functionality, including state management, graph invocation, and lifecycle events like startup and shutdown.
+It provides a clean, high-level API (`invoke`, `shutdown`, etc.) and has no knowledge of the user interface.
+- **`__main__.py`**: This acts as a pure command-line interface (CLI).
+Its sole responsibility is to accept user input, call the appropriate methods on the `AgentRuntime`, and present the results to the user.

+This decoupled architecture makes the system highly maintainable and allows for the easy creation of new interfaces (e.g., a web UI, a Discord bot) by simply building a new view layer on top of the existing `AgentRuntime`.

 ## Core Features

-* **Directory-Scoped Agents**: Each agent is an independent entity defined by a directory, containing its own configuration, long-term memory, and a dedicated vector store.
+* **Directory-Scoped Agents**: Each agent is an independent entity defined by a directory, containing its own configuration and a dedicated vector store.
+* **Ephemeral Sessions**: To ensure clean, repeatable interactions, each time you run an agent is a new session.
+The agent's conversational memory is cleared upon shutdown.
+* **Session Archiving**: On shutdown, a complete, human-readable Markdown transcript of the conversation is automatically saved to the `workspace/sessions/` directory, named with a timestamp.
-* **Retrieval-Augmented Generation (RAG)**: Agents automatically index Markdown files within their `workspace` directory into a ChromaDB vector store, allowing them to answer questions based on a private knowledge base.
+* **Retrieval-Augmented Generation (RAG)**: Agents automatically index Markdown files within their `workspace/` directory into a ChromaDB vector store.
+This allows them to answer questions based on a private knowledge base, while intelligently ignoring archived session files.
-* **Persistent Conversations**: Chat history is automatically saved and loaded, allowing you to resume conversations with an agent at any time.
 * **Extensible Tool System**: A `ToolProvider` architecture makes it easy to grant agents new capabilities, such as file system access (`file_tools`), knowledge retrieval (`knowledge_tools`), and web search.
 * **Pluggable Backends**: Easily switch between LLM providers (e.g., Gemini, OpenAI) and embedding models (e.g., OpenAI, HuggingFace) via environment variables.
-* **Monitoring & Logging**: A built-in `AgentMonitor` tracks token usage, logs important events, and provides tools to analyze an agent's knowledge base.
+* **Structured Logging**: A built-in `AgentMonitor` tracks token usage and logs all major events (graph execution, tool calls, errors) to a structured JSON log file in the agent's `logs/` directory.

 ## Getting Started